TPZF/ngEO-LWS/README.md

 - npm version 4.1.2 (for windows installation it is already contained in)
 - Create a repository where you want to place your dev folder
 - CD to this repository
-- Retrieve the project git in your repository by typing git clone `ssh://gitolite@tuleap.telespazio.fr/ngeo-lws/Ngeo-LWS.git`
+- Retrieve the project git in your repository by typing `git clone ssh://gitolite@tuleap.telespazio.fr/ngeo-lws/Ngeo-LWS.git`
-- Then do `npm install` and that is it as the **package.json** file contains already lib needed
+- Then do `npm install` and that is it as the **package.json** file contains already all required libraries
 - `npm start` to start the localhost server listening at port 3000
 - open in your favourite browser `localhost:3000`, you should see the ngeo project as the ngeo client is also integrated into the project